-Believe me, being an Italophilie myself, I had little or no idea about Puglia.
+Believe me, a little over a year ago, I had little or no idea about Puglia.

-I will not forget this special stay at Palazzo Rollo and thank Elena and her team for making my stay so special.
-I hope to be back soon again.
+Palazzo Rollo along with Elena and her staff made my stay so special.
+I hope to be back soon again!

 Disclaimer: I was a guest at Palazzo Rollo but the opinions expressed here are solely my own.